callstack/react-native-fbads/README.md

 If you didn't use Cocoapods to integrate the Facebook SDK, you'll need to manually add the audience network framework file to your project.

-### Install The Javascript Package
+### 3. Install The Javascript Package

-1. Add the package to your project using your favorite pacakge manager
+Add the package to your project using your favorite package manager

 ```bash
 $ yarn install react-native-fbads
 ```

-2. Link the native projects
+Link the native dependencies

 ```bash
 $ react-native link react-native-fbads
 ```

-### Get a Placement ID
+### 4. Get a Placement ID

 Follow [Facebook's instructions](https://www.facebook.com/help/publisher/1195459597167215) to create placement IDs for your ads.

 You can skip the _Integrate the SDK_ step of that guide, as you've already integrated the Facebook SDK in previous steps.

 ## Usage

-For detailed usage please check `examples` folder.

 ### Interstitial Ads